The Creepiest Part Of One

 Any given episode of Pretty Little Liars is filled with more crimes than a repeat of Law & Order.
 Yet, the most unsettling thing about season 7’s "These Boots Were Made For Stalking" is a lie about a crime.
 In the episode, we’re introduced to brand new character Addison (Ava Allan), Rosewood High’s newest mean girl.
 If Addison was just added to be a general Alison 2.0, that would be simple.
 But, this is PLL, so nothing could ever be that easy.

 Instead, Addison is specifically added to the story to push Emily’s buttons now that the original Liar is a swim coach at Rosewood High.
-This leads to one very unsettling rumor.
+This leads to one very unsettling rumour.

 Advertisement